EasyPost/examples/official/tools/build_doc_json_responses/README.md

 **NOTE**: The `responses` directory structure is exactly as expected by the docs website and other downstream projects -- do not alter it.

+## Linting

+The `make lint` and `make lint-fix` commands in the Makefile will lint the Python code in this tool, but not the response snippets.

+After copying the response snippets to `official/docs/responses`, you can lint them with the `make format-node` command in the root Makefile, which will lint and format all JSON files, including the response snippets, in the `official/docs` directory.

 ## Troubleshooting

 ### A bunch of "F"s